To Buy:To order, simply email me at

 With newly created lines, understandably, the fish may

-that you will always receive at least what you have paid
+to ensure that you will always receive at least what

-acclimate more easily and cost less to ship, so I will generally ship
+better, acclimate more easily and cost less to ship, so I will generally

 your new fish to your water conditions, see